laixintao/iredis/iredis/data/commands/memory-usage.md

 @return

-@integer-reply: the memory usage in bytes
+@integer-reply: the memory usage in bytes, or `nil` when the key does not exist.